blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ### Resolved issues

-* (IDETECT-3776) Resolved misclassification issues for certain components in the `go.mod` file by improving identification of direct and indirect dependencies.
+* (IDETECT-3776) Resolved an issue with not detecting certain components in `go.mod` files as transitive dependencies when marked with `// indirect`, by improving identification of direct and indirect dependencies.

 ## Version 8.9.0